Utah Truck Accident Laws & Regulations

 • X: Combination of tank vehicle and hazardous material endorsements

 To obtain a CDL, an applicant must pass one or more written knowledge tests depending on the type of CDL and endorsements being applied for.
-Applicants will also need to pass a vehicle skills test, in which they must show the ability to properly inspect and safely control a commercial vehicle.
-Finally, applicants must pass a road skills tests, in which they demonstrate the ability to safely operate a commercial vehicle in a variety of on-road situations.
+Applicants will also need to pass a vehicle skills test to show the ability to inspect and safely control a commercial vehicle properly.
+Finally, applicants must pass road skills tests to demonstrate the ability to safely operate a commercial vehicle in various on-road situations in Utah.

 Utah Load Securement Rules for Trucks